-Credit Hours: 3 credit hours/15 hours a week for 12 weeks during the fall and spring semesters and 15-40 hours a week during summer semester.
-Graduate students in public history are required to complete one internship for credit.
+Credit Hours: 3 credit hours/15 hours a week for 14 weeks during the fall and spring semesters and 15-40 hours a week during summer semester.
+For three credits, students need a minimum of 210 hours interned during the semester.
+Graduate students in public history are required to complete one 3-credit internship.

 ____ Consult the University Academic Regulations for Internships.